Financial-Times/origami-website/_specification-v1/components.md

 ### Browser/manual testing

-All components **must** be tested with all the browsers listed in the <a href="https://docs.google.com/document/d/1mByh6sT8zI4XRyPKqWVsC2jUfXHZvhshS5SlHErWjXU/edit" class="o-typography-link--external">FT browser support policy</a>.
+All components **must** be tested with all the browsers listed in the <a href="/docs/components/compatibility/#browser-support">FT browser support policy</a>.
 If a component includes JavaScript, it **must** be error free in all the browsers that fall above the recommended minimum boundary for enhanced experience in that policy.

 The versions tested **should** be listed in the component’s documentation, so that when boundary recommendations are changed, it is still possible to determine the support that was designed into an older component.